json4s/muster/README.md

 * Support for maps with different keys than String
 * Allows choosing between different option treatments for formats that support omission instead of null

-Expected to be added next:
+Possibly added next:
 * Support for scala enums
+* Support for java enums
+* Support for java enums
 * Support for renaming fields
 * Support for using a map as an input source
 * Support for serializing and deserializing from mongodb